Lemon Oil helping High Blood Pressure?

 Yes, I wasn’t kidding!
 High-quality lemon oil can make a big difference in your blood pressure (and your anxiety too, by the way).
 Just be sure to monitor your pressure carefully once you start it.
 Some folks find their readings drop more quickly than they anticipate.
 As a result, they need to reduce or stop their medication (consult with your doctor to do this!).
 I recommend ~6 drops in your water bottle or glass every time you fill it.
 Lemon oil is also a great choice if you are prone to respiratory problems.

-To expand on this topic for our readers… For ongoing or well-established hypertension in particular, I recommend up to 4 additional steps:
+To expand on this topic for our readers… For ongoing or well-established hypertension in particular, I recommend several additional steps:

 - Adding in magnesium.
-In our practice, nearly everyone with hypertension had low-normal or clinically low RBC magnesium.
+In our practice, nearly everyone with hypertension has low-normal or clinically low RBC magnesium.
 Starting with 300-400mg twice daily (with food) of the magnesium glycinate form specifically is a good place to begin.
-Be sure to read the label to check the form (you want 100% glycinate) and the number of caps needed to achieve a dose.
+Be sure to read the label to check the form (you want 100% glycinate) and the number of caps needed to achieve a quoted dose on the label.

 - Get your blood sugar under control.
 Even mildly elevated blood sugar on a chronic basis can create inflammatory wear’n’tear on blood vessel linings and create hypertension.
 Many people with “normal” blood sugar have active, ongoing insulin resistance.
 Conventionally, this often isn’t diagnosed at all until someone progresses to the point of being technically pre-diabetic (typically several YEARS after the dynamic has been occurring).
-Ideally, your fasting glucose is 90 mg/dl (yes, this is the midpoint of the reference range or lower!).
+Ideally, your fasting glucose is 90 mg/dl or lower (yes, this is the lower half of the normal reference range).
 If this isn’t the case for you, take stock of your diet and dramatically reduce your intake of sugar/sweeteners (especially of sweetened beverages and juices) and also foods made with flour (e.g. bread, pasta, crackers, bagels).
 Eating on purpose ahead of time can completely shift your trajectory away from disease.